gked/EditContext/EUDC/explainer.md

   - A common scenario is a user in Chinese or Japanese whose name is not representable utilizing the base font character set,      EUDC allows the user to represent their name in text format

 ## Proposed Solution
+ - The proposed solution hooks into the font fallback loop.
+On Windows, the fallback loop will look at CSS 'font-family' specified fonts  before resorting to system fonts.
+This solution enables a check for EUDC fonts after system fonts have been considered.
+If we arrive at this stage and we are requesting a character in the PUA, a call to the browser process will be made.
+In the browser process, Skia will be updated to call the DWrite function that returns the system EUDC collection.